Zverik/ideas/dashcamref/index.md

 * from the start to this frame
 * all frames

+A frame that is selected (or hovered over, needs responsiveness testing) should be displayed near the map.

 ## Saving

 It's simple: choose an output format (usually jpeg) and quality, and wait.
 Coordinates, direction